Secure Endpoints¶

 # request.state.user is guaranteed to be staff

-product = self._product_service.create_product(
+product = await self._product_service.create_product(

 name=body.name,